+UNIVERSITY OF HOUSTON

+FINA 7A20, CAPITAL MARKETS Spring 2023 (Zoom live class)

+University Policy Notice:

+Vaccinations

+Data suggests that vaccination remains the best intervention for reliable protection against COVID-19.
+Students are asked to familiarize themselves with pertinent vaccine information and to consult with their health care provider.
+The University strongly encourages all students, faculty and staff to be vaccinated.

+Reasonable Academic Adjustments/Auxiliary Aids

+The University of Houston complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, pertaining to the provision of reasonable academic adjustments/auxiliary aids for disabled students.
+In accordance with Section 504 and ADA guidelines, UH strives to provide reasonable academic adjustments/auxiliary aids to students who request and require them.
+If you believe that you have a disability requiring an academic adjustments/auxiliary aid, please contact the Justin Dart Jr. Student Accessibility Center (formerly the Justin Dart, Jr. Center for Students with DisABILITIES).

+Excused Absence Policy

+Regular class attendance, participation, and engagement in coursework are important contributors to student success.
+Absences may be excused as provided in the University of Houston Undergraduate Excused Absence Policy and Graduate Excused Absence Policy for reasons including: medical illness of student or close relative, death of a close family member, legal or government proceeding that a student is obligated to attend, recognized professional and educational activities where the student is presenting, and University-sponsored activity or athletic competition.
+Under these policies, students with excused absences will be provided with an opportunity to make up any quiz, exam or other work that contributes to the course grade or a satisfactory alternative.
+Please read the full policy for details regarding reasons for excused absences, the approval process, and extended absences.
+Additional policies address absences related to military service, religious holy days, pregnancy and related conditions, and disability.

+Recording of Class

-UNIVERSITY OF HOUSTON FINA 7A20 CAPITAL MARKETS Spring 2022 (Zoom live class) University Policy Notice: Recording of Class: Students may not record all or part of class, livestream all or part of class, or make/distribute screen captures, without advanced written consent of the instructor.
-If you have or think you may have a disability such that you need to record class-related activities, please contact the Center for Students with DisABILITIES.
+Students may not record all or part of class, livestream all or part of class, or make/distribute screen captures, without advanced written consent of the instructor.
+If you have or think you may have a disability such that you need to record class-related activities, please contact the Justin Dart, Jr. Student Accessibility Center.
 If you have an accommodation to record class-related activities, those recordings may not be shared with any other student, whether in this course or not, or with any other person or on any other platform.
 Classes may be recorded by the instructor.
 Students may use instructor's recordings for their own studying and notetaking.
 Instructor's recordings are not authorized to be shared with anyone without the prior written approval of the instructor.
 Failure to comply with requirements regarding recordings will result in a disciplinary referral to the Dean of Students Office and may result in disciplinary action.

-University Policy Notice: Syllabus Changes:
+Syllabus Changes

 Due to the changing nature of the COVID-19 pandemic, please note that the instructor may need to make modifications to the course syllabus and may do so at any time.
-Notice of such changes will be announced as quickly as possible.
+Notice of such changes will be announced as quickly as possible through (specify how students will be notified of changes) result in disciplinary action.

 INSTRUCTOR: Guojun Wu, Ph.D.
 Professor of Finance

 OFFICE: Melcher 220F

 OFFICE HOURS: Email for Zoom sessions

-PHONE: (713) 743-4813 E-MAIL: gwu2@uh.edu
+PHONE: (713) 743-4813

+E-MAIL: gwu2@uh.edu

 COURSE MATERIALS:

-Required:

-"Investments", Bodie, Kane, and Marcus, 12th edition, McGraw-Hill.
-ISBN 978-1260013832 (earlier edition acceptable) Recommended:

-Class notes, cases, and readings on Blackboard COURSE DESCRIPTION:
+Required: "Investments", Bodie, Kane, and Marcus, 12th edition, McGraw-Hill.
+ISBN 978-1260013832 (earlier edition acceptable) Recommended: Class notes, cases, and readings on Blackboard COURSE DESCRIPTION: